Hall of Fame

 - National, conference, and university athletic and academic awards won by a nominee will strengthen his or her nomination.

-- Nominees are judged 70% playing ability at TCU and beyond and 15% TCU Involvement and 15% Community Service
+- Nominees are judged 50% playing ability at TCU and beyond, 40% Service and Honor to TCU, and 10% Community Service

 - A varsity team that wins an NCAA national championship may be nominated for HOF Consideration.